 Licensing#

-Re-distribution of the PeakRDL command line interface tool shall adhere to the terms outlined by the GNU GPL v3 license.
+Re-distribution of the PeakRDL command line interface tool shall adhere to the terms outlined by the GNU LGPL v3 license.
 For a copy of the license, see: SystemRDL/PeakRDL

-GPL was chosen because my intent is to promote a thriving ecosystem of free and open source register automation tools.
-GPL discourages this tool to be bundled into some commercially sold closed-source software, as that would be contrary to this project’s philosophy.
+LGPL was chosen because my intent is to promote a thriving ecosystem of free and open source register automation tools.
+LGPL discourages this tool to be directly embedded into commercially sold closed-source software, as that would be contrary to this project’s philosophy.

-What is covered by the GPL v3 license?#
+What is covered by the LGPL v3 license?#

-The GPL license is intended for the command line tool itself.
+The LGPL license is intended for the command line tool itself.
 This includes all Python sources and testcase infrastructure not explicitly mentioned in the exemptions below.

 Many of the PeakRDL sub-commands are implemented as separate plugins which are licensed individually.

-What is exempt from the GPL v3 license?#
+What is exempt from the LGPL v3 license?#

 Don’t worry.
-Not everything that the PeakRDL project touches is considered GPL v3 code.
+Not everything that the PeakRDL project touches is considered LGPL v3 code.

 The following are exempt and are free to use with no restrictions: